Health Indicator Report of New Mexico Population - Poverty Among Children Age 5-17

 Research suggests that living in poverty during early childhood is associated with lower than average academic performance that begins in kindergarten(1) and extends through elementary and high school.
 Living in poverty during early childhood is associated with lower than average rates of school completion.(2)

-Children Age 5-17 Living in Poverty by School District, New Mexico, 2016
+Percentage of Children Age 5-17 Living in Poverty by School District, New Mexico, 2017

 Data SourceU.S.
 Census Bureau, Data Integration Division, Small Area Estimates Branch, Small Area Income and Poverty Estimates (SAIPE). http://www.census.gov/did/www/saipe/